-I’m extremely proud to represent Barnsley East’s in the House of Commons.
+I’m extremely proud to represent Barnsley East in the House of Commons.

 I was elected by the people of Barnsley East in the 2017 General Election, and have since championed our local area and the issues that matter to local people.

 I’ve worked in education, first as a teacher in an inner-city secondary school before moving on to run adult education across Yorkshire for the shop workers’ union Usdaw.
-For the last four years, I have worked as a Political Officer for the GMB trade union, fighting for workers’ rights and conditions.
+For four years before the 2017 election, I have worked as a Political Officer for the GMB trade union, fighting for workers’ rights and conditions.

 I’ve been a member of the Labour Party and strong campaigner on numerous issues for over 15 years, and was motivated to do so by the social injustices and inequalities I encountered.
 I have since served at every level of the Party including four years on the governing body – the National Executive Committee.